Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_B/README.md

 //    returns: int with either value HIGH==blinked the LEDs or LOW==did not blink
 //
 // btn_pressed - the pushbutton status; pressed==LOW, not-pressed==HIGH
+//       note that this routine does not know what to do with btn_pressed;
+//       handle_leds_phase() does that interpretation

 int handle_leds(int btn_pressed) {
   int did_blink = LOW;